Azerbaijani president congratulates president of Slovak Republic

 Trend:

-President of Azerbaijan Ilham Aliyev sent a congratulatory letter to President of the Slovak Republic, Zuzana Čaputová.
+Azerbaijani President Ilham Aliyev has sent a congratulatory letter to President of the Slovak Republic Zuzana Caputova.

-I wholeheartedly congratulate you and your people on my own behalf and on behalf of the people of Azerbaijan on the occasion of the national holiday of the Slovak Republic – the Constitution Day.
+“Dear Madame President, I wholeheartedly congratulate you and your people on my own behalf and on behalf of the people of Azerbaijan on the occasion of the national holiday of the Slovak Republic – the Constitution Day,” the letter said.

 Latest